+Please see the Fellowships & Awards Homepage for award amounts and application deadlines, updated at the beginning of each calendar year.
 The application for the Bachman Research Fellowship can be accessed here: https://apply.interfolio.com/59207.
-The deadline for applications is 11:59 pm on February 28, 2020.
 The project supported by the Bachman Research Fellowship should examine the patterns and changes in the lifestyles and values of American youth and young adults.
 This project focus should be outside of the area of substance use and related attitudes and behaviors (though those measures may be used as independent variables).

 The application includes:

 - Proposal – a brief, three page, single-spaced, description of the project, including how the project meets the goals of the Bachman Fund, sufficient detail about hypothesis and design, and a description of the proposed uses for the award including budget and timeline.